 What you should know before taking out a car loan

-The car that you buy is used as a backup for the loan.
-What this means is, if you fail to make the loan repayments, the lender can take the car.
+The car that you buy is used as a backup for the debt.
+What this means is, if you fail to make the repayments, the financial services provider can take your ride.
 Another thing is, the car loan gets repaid in fixed monthly payments, just like a mortgage.

-It is important to note, however, that the lender owns the car until you finish paying the total amount of the loan.
+It is important to note, however, that the lender owns the car until you finish paying the total amount of the credit.